KimberlyWolf/katacoda-scenarios/FinalProject/step2.md

 'app' it will look for the app image and use that Dockerfile to run your container.
 If you do not originally name your image, one will be created for you and you can use that as well.

+Now in order to stop this container we must use 'control c'.
+You have now stopped your running container and are ready to proceed to step 3.